-For instance, your athletic prowness may gain you admission into a prestigious small college such as Swarthmore or Amherst, but your grades and study habits may not be in the same league.
+For instance, as an aspiring student athlete who wants to play sports in college, your athletic prowess may gain you admission into a prestigious small college such as Swarthmore or Amherst, but your grades and study habits may not be in the same league.

 Likewise, your grades may get you into Florida State University, but don’t plan on too much playing time.

 So ideally, you should find a middle ground school that matches both your athletic and academic profile.

 Here’s a year-by-year helpful timetable to follow:

 This is a time to lay the groundwork.
 As you research schools using the concepts above, get ready to begin making preliminary inquiries.
 You do not require, at this stage, an athletic resume, but you do need an Inquiry Letter.

 It should simply be a brief letter expressing your interest in finding out more about the school’s athletic program.
 Also, if you know something specific about the school, such as some recent championship or other honor it has achieved, don’t fail to mention it.